starterra/recruitment/README.md

 # What is StarTerra?

-StarTerra is the first gamified launchpad on Terra Blockchain with a unique combination of guaranteed based prize pools.
+[StarTerra](https://starterra.io/) is the first gamified launchpad for [Terra Ecosystem](https://www.terra.money/).
+Well motivated team of professionals brings blockchain-backed solutions to an absolutely new level.
+Extensive know-how, supportive colleagues and friendly atmosphere make [StarTerra](https://starterra.io/) one of the best places to work and learn.

 # Current positions